anantharamchandana/Minerva/README.md

 # Minerva
-AI BOT - convergence of advanced AI, ONSINT and Hacking capabilities.
+AI BOT - convergence of advanced AI, ONSINT(Open Source Intelligence) and Hacking capabilities.

 The Architecture of Minerva is pre-trained to comprehend and process sentiment, textual, audio and pictorial data allowing them to gather analyze a diverse array of information from multiple source.